ibm-cloud-docs/vpc/file_storage_vpc_mounthelper.md

 ## Requirements
 {: #fs-eit-requirements}

 * [Instance metadata service](/docs/vpc?topic=vpc-imd-about) must be enabled on the virtual server instance.
-If it's not enabled yet, follow the instructions for [enabling instance metadata in the UI.](/docs/vpc?topic=vpc-imd-configure-service&interface=ui#imd-enable-service-ui){: ui}[enabling instance metadata from the CLI.](/docs/vpc?topic=vpc-imd-configure-service&interface=cli#imd-metadata-service-enable-cli){: cli}[enabling instance metadata from the API.](/docs/vpc?topic=vpc-imd-configure-service&interface=api#imd-metadata-service-enable-api){: api}
+If it is not enabled yet, follow the instructions for [enabling instance metadata in the UI.](/docs/vpc?topic=vpc-imd-configure-service&interface=ui#imd-enable-service-ui){: ui}[enabling instance metadata from the CLI.](/docs/vpc?topic=vpc-imd-configure-service&interface=cli#imd-metadata-service-enable-cli){: cli}[enabling instance metadata from the API.](/docs/vpc?topic=vpc-imd-configure-service&interface=api#imd-metadata-service-enable-api){: api}
 * The file share must have [security group access mode](/docs/vpc?topic=vpc-file-storage-vpc-about&interface=ui#fs-mount-access-mode), so the VPC's security access groups can be used to define which virtual server instances can mount the share.
 * The virtual server instance and the mount target must be members of the same [security group](/docs/vpc?topic=vpc-using-security-groups).
 * The mount target must be created with a [virtual network interface](/docs/vpc?topic=vpc-vni-about), so it has an IP address within the VPC that represents the virtual NFS server.